Rheology of Dense Sheared Granular Liquids

-In order to verify the validity of our theory, we also perform MD simulations of the Sllod equations for soft spheres, Eqs.~(\ref{Eq:r}) and (\ref{Eq:p}), under the Lees-Edwards boundary condition \cite{EM}.
+In order to verify the validity of our theory, we also perform MD simulations of the Sllod equations for soft spheres, Eqs.~(\ref{eq:r}) and (\ref{eq:p}), under the Lees-Edwards boundary condition \cite{EM}.
 The equations are integrated by the Verlet algorithm.
 The conditions are: the time step $\Delta t = 0.01 \sqrt{m/\kappa}$, where $\kappa$ is the spring constant, the number of particles $N=2000$, and the dimensionless shear rate $\dot\gamma \sqrt{m/\kappa} = 1.0\times 10^{-4}$.
 The values of $\zeta$ are determined by $\kappa$ and $e$.
 The results are averaged from 10 independent samples.

-{\it Time correlation functions.--} The left (right) figure of Fig.~\ref{Fig:TCF} is the relaxation of the density-density (density-current) time correlation function $\Phi_{q}(t)$ ($\Psi_{q}(t)$).
-Refer to the caption for the conditions.
-The result of MCT for $\Phi_{q}(t)$ shows a clear two-step relaxation in the nearly elastic cases ($e$ = 0.99, 0.98), while it cannot be seen for the dissipative cases ($e$ = 0.94, 0.92).
-This is qualitatively consistent with the result of the MD simulations, though the plateau is suppressed even for $e=0.999$ in MD.
-Note that our results for MCT and MD which exhibit no plateau in $\Phi_{q}(t)$ are consistent with the results of MD reported previously \cite{DMB2005, Kumaran2009, CC2009}.